nglinhbao/fintech101/README.md

 `cd main`

-Run get_news.py to get the headlines about Tesla:

-`python get_news.py`

-Then, sentiment scores for those headlines need calculating:

-`python sentiment-analysis.py`

-The result of this function will be stored in `tesla-sentiment-result/tesla-headlines-{start_year}-{end_year}-final.csv`.

-After finishing all of these stages, you can run the prediction model:
+Finally, you can run the prediction model:

 `python main.py`